-It took a while to gain momentum, but 4K Ultra HD Blu-ray is now a firm fixture of virtually all major film releases.
+It took a few years to gain momentum, but 4K Ultra HD Blu-ray is now a firm fixture of virtually all major film releases.

 The first 4K TVs went on sale back in 2012, but it wasn't until 2016 that the first 4K Blu-ray players from Samsung and Panasonic went on sale - alongside, thankfully, an increasing number of 4K Blu-ray discs.
-Today there are a number of 4K players on the market, you can pick up a 4K Blu-ray film in your local supermarket or online - and both are getting more affordable by the day.
+Today there are a number of 4K players on the market, you can pick up a 4K Blu-ray film in your local supermarket or online and, as streaming services step up to compete with 4K content, both are getting more affordable by the day.

 So what is Ultra HD Blu-ray, how can you get it and how much does it all cost?
 Allow us to provide some answers...